LaravelDaily/course-react-parking/docs/Lesson 7 - Validation and register form.md

 export default ValidationError
 ```

-Like we did with `NamedLink` component, we define properties `errors` and `field` that component will accept and display errors for field where object key matches.
+Like we did with the `NamedLink` component, we define properties `errors` and `field` that component will accept and display errors for a field where the object key matches.

 3. Now we can update our `src/views/auth/Register.jsx` component.
 To display error messages is pretty straightforward now.